-Any prices quoted below are as of February 12th, 2017, and do not include taxes.
+Any prices quoted below are as of February 2020, and do not include taxes and are the online order prices – prices may be higher when purchased at the gate.
 Prices are subject to change.
 Taxes except in rare circumstances are at the 6.5% rate when purchasing from from any source, regardless of method or location of purchase.

 If there are any additional questions, a great place to ask is the Theme Parks Attractions and Strategies forum on the DISboards.